duartegroup/metallicious/docs/source/usage.rst

     :figwidth: 400
     :align: center
     :alt: Here should be figure of periodic table with indicated L-J parameters

-    :caption: Available L-J parameters in *metallicious*.
+    Available L-J parameters in *metallicious*.
 L-J parameters for most of the elements are available from UFF [uff]_.
 L-J parameters for some of the metals were derived by Merz et al. [Merzopc]_ [Merztip3p]_ and Zhang et al. [zhang]_ to reproduce hydration free energies and coordination number in aqueous complex.

 References: